zsqw123/rust-java-asm/README.md

   - [ ] Debug info
   - [ ] Other formats
   - [ ] Separation for metadata with real data (e.g. instructions)
+- [ ] Isolate AsmResult as multiple different errors, and provide a better error message.

 ### Goals